 Shallow Waters, Misty Waves

 Shallow Waters, Misty Waves is a journey into what we no longer stop to see.
-Everyday details—foliage, power lines, streets, animals—transform into dreamlike fields of visions when the gaze lingers a little longer.
+Everyday details—foliage, power lines, streets, animals—transform into dreamlike visions when the gaze lingers a little longer.
 Nothing is entirely new, yet nothing looks familiar anymore.